 A single expert witness might testify in three cases for your firm this year.
 A court reporter could handle depositions across fifteen different matters.
 A process server might file appearances in two dozen.
 Each payment gets coded to a specific client matter, buried in that matter's cost ledger.
 At year-end, the IRS does not care how your firm allocates costs internally.
 It cares about one number: the total you paid that vendor.

 This is the core 1099 challenge for law firms.
-Most businesses pay a vendor from one cost center or department, making it straightforward to track cumulative totals.
-Law firms fragment payments to the same vendor across dozens of unrelated matters, each with its own billing codes and cost records.
-A process server receiving twenty separate $200 payments across twenty matters has earned $4,000 from your firm, well above the $600 threshold triggering a 1099-NEC.
-But no single matter's records would flag that vendor as reportable.
-Without cross-matter aggregation, that 1099 never gets filed, and your firm faces IRS penalties.
+Law firms fragment payments to the same vendor across unrelated matters, each with its own billing codes and cost records.
+A process server receiving twenty separate $200 payments across twenty matters has earned $4,000 from your firm, above the 2026 1099-NEC threshold for services.
+No single matter's records would flag that vendor as reportable without cross-matter aggregation.

 The vendor categories most exposed to this problem are the independent contractors law firms rely on constantly: